African Trypanosomiasis (sleeping sickness)

 - Tsetse flies are attracted by bright and dark colours.
 Wear light-coloured clothing or neutral colors that blend with the environment.

 - Information about the effectiveness of DEET and icaridin insect repellents and permethrin insecticide-treated clothing in preventing tsetse fly bites are limited.
-These are still options to consider, however, especially because the areas where sleeping sickness occurs overlap with areas where other insect-borne diseases like malaria.
+These are still options to consider, however, especially because the areas where sleeping sickness occurs overlap with areas where other insect-borne diseases like malaria occur as well.

 - In areas where sleeping sickness occurs, avoid blood transfusions unless it is an emergency.